zhousy1/zhousy1.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Multi-Agent System | 多智能体系统
+  - Multi-Agent System
-  - Trajectory Planning  | 轨迹规划
+  - Trajectory Planning
-  - Output Regulation  | 输出调节
+  - Output Regulation
-  - Adaptive Control | 自适应控制
+  - Adaptive Control

 # Education to show in About widget
 education: